vwkd/code-system/src/languages/rust/data type/enum.md

 ### Result

-value or error
+- represents value or error
-replaces throwing exception
+- replaces throwing exception in other languages
-forces error handling
+- forces error handling
+- automatically imported because included in prelude

 unwrap method to panic at runtime, can use during development or when case never happens

-? included in prelude

 question mark operator, extracts result or returns Err ??